 See Program Requirements Our world faces immense environmental challenges–from global warming and the loss of biodiversity to the effects of air and water pollution and the depletion of our natural resources.
 And there are no easy solutions.
 The development and protection of a healthy environment demands an understanding of these challenges and a comprehensive knowledge of our natural world.
 That’s why our program is dedicated to preparing the future planners, leaders, and researchers essential to addressing our global and local needs, in government and industry, both nationally and internationally.
 Through an emphasis on field work, research activities, and special seminars, you’ll get the knowledge and experiences necessary to provide this leadership in critical thinking, problem solving, and responsible global citizenship.
 You’re also in luck: jobs related to the environmental sector are among the fastest growing occupations in the U.S. So, go ahead; change the world with a degree in Environmental Science and Sustainability.

-- Environmental Studies and Sustainability, BS – Sustainable Agriculture Concentration
+- Environmental Science and Sustainability, BS – Sustainable Agriculture Concentration

-- Environmental Studies and Sustainability, BS – Natural Resources & Environmental Science Concentration
+- Environmental Science and Sustainability, BS – Natural Resources & Environmental Science Concentration

 - Minor Programs: Chemistry, Energy Development & Policy, Environmental Studies, Geology, Physical Science

 I was amazed at the many opportunities that I had while I was in the Environmental Studies program at UMPI.
 Classes were only part of my education; there were so many more unique experiences including field trips, professional presentations, research opportunities and various club memberships available to me, all of which aided in preparing me for an environmental career.
 My professors involved me in various ecological studies and GIS projects that they were working on outside of school providing me with valuable skills and experience when it came time to pursue a career.
 Read More